Dusty Rhodes: Jim Crockett Promotions (1985–1989)

 He put hard times on Dusty Rhodes and his family.
 You don't know what hard times are, daddy.
-Hard times are when the textile workers around this country are out of work, they got four or five kids and can't pay their wages, can’t buy their food.
+Hard times are when the textile workers around this country are out of work, they got four or five kids and can't pay their wages, can't buy their food.
 Hard times are when the auto workers are out of work and they tell 'em to go home.
 And hard times are when a man has worked at a job for thirty years, thirty years, and they give him a watch, kick him in the butt and say "hey a computer took your place, daddy", that's hard times!
 That's hard times!
 And Ric Flair you put hard times on this country by takin' Dusty Rhodes out, that's hard times.
-And we all had hard times together, and I admit, I don’t look like the athlete of the day supposed to look.
+And we all had hard times together, and I admit, I don't look like the athlete of the day supposed to look.
 My belly's just a lil' big, my heiny's a lil' big, but brother, I am bad.
 And they know I'm bad.

 There were two bad people...
 One was John Wayne and he's dead brother, and the other's right here.
 Nature Boy Ric Flair, the World's Heavyweight title belongs to these people.
-I’mma reach out right now, I want you at home to know my hand is touchin' your hand for the gathering of the biggest body of people in this country, in this universe, all over the world now, reachin’ out because the love that was given me and this time I will repay you now.
+I'mma reach out right now, I want you at home to know my hand is touchin' your hand for the gathering of the biggest body of people in this country, in this universe, all over the world now, reachin' out because the love that was given me and this time I will repay you now.
 Because I will be the next World's Heavyweight Champion of this hard time blues.
 Dusty Rhodes tour, '85.

 And Ric Flair, Nature Boy...
 Let me leave you with this.
 One way to hurt Ric Flair, is to take what he cherishes more than anything in the world and that's the World's Heavyweight title.
 I'm gon' take it, I been there twice.
 This time when I take it daddy, I'm gon' take it for you.
 Let's gather for it.
-Don’t let me down now, 'cause I came back for you, for that man upstairs that died 10–12 years ago and never got the opportunity to see a real World's Champion.
+Don't let me down now, 'cause I came back for you, for that man up there that died 10–12 years ago and never got the opportunity to see a real World's Champion.
 And I'm proud of you, thank God I have you, and I love you.
 Love ya!